Dare Dukes – Executive Director

 Megan Ave’Lallemant – Senior Programs Director

-Writer, designer, and passionate youth advocate, Megan Ave’Lallemant hails from small-town Ohio but has lived in Savannah for over a decade, where she earned a BFA from Savannah College of Art and Design.
-At Deep, she develops culturally sensitive curricula that respond to young people and the world around them, and she researches and implements trauma-informed practices to make Deep’s work mindful, grounded, healing, and equitable.
-Megan is also Deep’s resident facilitator for transformative community conferencing, which seeks to address the root causes of social issues and create radical change through intergenerational, cross-class, cross-race, cross-gender storytelling and sharing.
+Megan Ave’Lallemant is a writer, designer, and Deep’s senior program director.
+She hails from small-town Ohio but has lived in Savannah for over a decade, where she earned a BFA from Savannah College of Art and Design.
+At Deep, she develops culturally sensitive curriculum that responds to young people and the world around them, and she researches and implements trauma-informed practices to make Deep’s work mindful and grounded.
+Megan is also Deep’s resident facilitator for transformative community conferencing, which seeks to address the root causes of social issues and create radical change through intergenerational, cross-class, cross-race, etc. storytelling and sharing.
 She’s excited about social-emotional practices in school systems, leading teachers to play, and helping young people connect to their joy and power through art and writing.

-Megan has attended the Summer Institute at the Red Clay Writing Project, the National Writing Project’s site at the University of Georgia, Athens, and she is a National Writing Project Teaching Consultant.
+Megan has attended the Summer Institute at the Red Clay Writing Project, the National Writing Project’s site at the University of Georgia, Athens, and she is a National Writing Project Teacher Consultant.